toronto-delphi-user-group/meeting-notes/2019-06 - Introduction to FireMonkey 3D/readme.md

 We will demonstrate how to create 3D applications, combine 2D and 3D elements in the UI and how to create and use 3D objects.

 ---

+### Answers to some questions asked at the meeting

+**Q**: Can you click on a 3d shape and know where it was clicked?

+**A**: Yes.
+Mouse events on TControl3D provides RayPos and RayDir vectors.
+You can use RayCastIntersect to find where that mouse operation intersects with any given TControl3D.
+A new sample application named ClickShape was added that demonstrate this.

+---
 ### Resources:
 * [FireMonkey Docwiki page](http://docwiki.embarcadero.com/RADStudio/en/FireMonkey)
 * [FMX Linux](https://www.fmxlinux.com)